Frumph/comicpress/readme.txt

 * added commented out line in the functions.php that when uncommented will stop wordpress from recompressing images on upload
 * updated translation files en_US and de_DE
 * updated screenshot
+* added option to enable the sidebar-over-blog to be seen on all posts

 = 4.1 =